Cycling infrastructure: Bike box

 A bike box or an advanced stop line is a designated area at the head of a traffic lane at a signalized intersection that provides bicyclists with a safer and more visible way to get ahead of queuing traffic during the red signal phase.

 Roundabouts

-On large roundabouts of the design typically used in the UK and Ireland, cyclists have an injury accident rate that is 14-16 times that of motorists.
+On large roundabouts of the design typically used in the UK and Ireland, cyclists have an injury accident rate that is 14–16 times that of motorists.
 Research indicates that excessive sightlines at uncontrolled intersections compound these effects.
 In the UK, a survey of over 8,000 highly experienced and mainly adult male Cyclists Touring Club members found that 28% avoided roundabouts on their regular journey if at all possible.
 The Dutch CROW guidelines recommend roundabouts only for intersections with motorized traffic up to 1500 per hour.
-In order to accommodate greater volumes of traffic, they recommend traffic light intersections or grade separation for cyclists.
+To accommodate greater volumes of traffic, they recommend traffic light intersections or grade separation for cyclists.
 Examples of grade separation for cyclists include tunnels, or more spectacularly, raised "floating" roundabouts for cyclists.